PersiaML/tutorials/src/kubernetes-integration/index.md

 ## Configuring Nats Operator

 While starting a PERSIA training task, we usually need to start a nats service, which can be achieved through its [operator](https://github.com/nats-io/nats-operator).
 PERSIA transmits ID type feature through nats, so you need to ensure that its `maxPayload` is large enough.
-Please note that global environment variable `PERSIA_NATS_IP` should be set to `nats://your-nats-operator-name:4222`, e.g. `nats://persia-nats-service:4222` for the following example.
+Please note that global environment variable `PERSIA_NATS_URL` should be set to `nats://your-nats-operator-name:4222`, e.g. `nats://persia-nats-service:4222` for the following example.

 ```yaml
 apiVersion: "nats.io/v1alpha2"